-How can you build and improve your employer brand in the digital services sector?
+How to build and improve your employer brand in the digital services sector?

-Editor's note: The term "digital services" includes IT Services and digital transformation consulting services.
+Editor's note: In the term digital services, we include IT Services and digital transformation consulting activities.

 Digital Service Companies (IT Services) are increasingly facing a talent shortage.
 According to a study by the Institut Montaigne, 10% of job vacancies in the digital sector remain unfilled.
 So, not only are IT Services suffering from a lack of talent on the job market, but recruitment at IT Services is penalized by a declining attractiveness according to the opinion of young profiles, due to a not always flattering reputation of life at IT Services.
 Added to this is a high turnover within the industry, in excess of 20%, which only accentuates these difficulties.

-It is therefore imperative for IT Services to work on improving their employer brand.
-If they don't, they risk slowing down their growth.
+The IT Services must therefore work on improving their employer brand.
+They must put this at the top of their priorities, otherwise they could risk slowing down their growth.

-Employer branding encompasses a company's image in terms of human resources management and recruitment.
-It is the image perceived both by candidates, who are on the job market and could apply, and by the company's employees on these various subjects.
+Employer branding encompasses a company's brand image on human resources management and recruitment topics.
+This is the image perceived by both candidates, who are on the job market and could apply, but it is also the image that the company's employees have on these different subjects.

-Working to improve your employer brand therefore involves working on the subjects of employee engagement and satisfaction.
-The higher the level of employee satisfaction, the better the employer brand.
-After all, employees are the voice of the employer brand among job applicants.
+Working to improve your employer brand involves working on employee engagement and satisfaction.
+The higher the employee satisfaction, the more the employer brand progresses.
+Because employees are the spokespersons for this employer brand with candidates.

 This article provides digital companies with a guide to developing and improving their employer brand.